Black Widow Spider Facts & Information

 Behavior, Diet & Habits

 Black widow spiders favor dark, secluded areas such as crevices and woodpiles.
+Inside the home, black widows typically hide in sheltered, dimly lit locations such as garages, dark corners, basements, closets and cluttered areas.
 They thrive primarily in temperate zones and are known to be abundant in the American South.

 Several species of Latrodectus or “widow” spiders are present in North America.
 The most common are: the southern widow (Latrodectus mactans) found in the American South and Northeast; Latrodectus hesperus found in the west; the brown widow (Latrodectus geometricus) found in the South; and the northern widow (Latrodectus variolus) found in the Northeast.